Super Touring: Regulations

 The Super Touring cars were required to be a minimum of 4.20 m in length, with four doors, effectively requiring a small family saloon car as a minimum.
 No more than 2 litres engine capacity, maximum of six cylinders were permitted, and the engine was required to be naturally aspirated.
 Only two wheels could be driven and steered.
-For homologation, initially at least 2500 units of the model used must have been produced.
-In 1995, in a bid to counter the increasing numbers of homologation specials this number was increased to at least 25,000 units.
+For homologation, initially at least 2,500 units of the model used must have been produced.
+In 1995, in a bid to counter the increasing numbers of homologation specials, this number was increased to at least 25,000 units.

 There was no restriction on body size and doors until 1993, when it was changed to only allow cars with a minimum of four doors and no smaller than the Euro NCAP 'Small Family Car' class, although 'Large Family Car' tends to dominate the category.
 Until 1995, teams were only permitted to fit aerodynamic device that were available through dealers, but that changed when, in 1994 BTCC season, Alfa Romeo entered a 155 with Gabriele Tarquini and Giampiero Simoni as drivers.
 The car had a front spoiler with a bottom piece that could be unscrewed and moved forward, acting as a splitter, and a rear spoiler with a pair of extensions, giving the car more downforce.
 When Alfa Romeo won the first five rounds, Ford, supported by Vauxhall, made a complaint to the race stewards.
 TOCA soon decided the aero devices were illegal and Alfa Romeo were stripped of the points they earned at Snetterton and Silverstone (although this decision was later reversed by appeal) and in return, walked out from the Oulton Park race.
-After this point, Alfa were forced to run their spoilers in the retracted position (the position in which the spoilers were fitted on the road going version, the Alfa 155 Silverstone – of which only 2,500 cars were homologated to allow the use of the aerodynamic devices and higher rev limits for a 1.8-litre car – though the road car was sold with two unfitted spoiler extension brackets).
+After this, Alfa were forced to run their spoilers in the retracted position (the position in which the spoilers were fitted on the road going version, the Alfa 155 Silverstone – of which only 2,500 cars were homologated to allow the use of the aerodynamic devices and higher rev limits for a 1.8-litre car – though the road car was sold with two unfitted spoiler extension brackets).
 In the meantime, Renault and BMW responded by introducing their own limited edition road cars (Laguna Airflow and 318is, respectively) to enable them to run with oversized aerodynamic aids; Renault would win the Oulton Park race that Alfa Romeo had walked out.
 Soon after that, the FIA changed the regulation in all series to increase minimum number of produced road cars for homologation to 25,000, and allowing cars to only use non-production aerodynamic devices with a restricted size.

 Restrictions varied depending on body type, with Volvo having to revert from the 850 Estate to their four-door saloon model the following season when they found themselves to be disadvantaged by the new rules.
 In the Italian Supertourismo category, teams entered extended spoilers without complaints.